celo-org/docs/docs/welcome.md

 import PageRef from '@components/PageRef';

-Our mission is to build a financial system that creates the conditions for prosperity—for everyone.
+Celo's mission is to build a financial system that creates the conditions for prosperity—for everyone.

 ___